Does Medicare Cover Patient Lifts ?

 Some programs and waivers offer greater breadth in their interpretation of DME covered for care in the home

-Two types of state programs which allow for a wider interpretation of what durable medical equipment can be are –
+Two types of state programs which allow for a wider interpretation of what durable medical equipment coverage are –

 The Medicaid program “Money Follows The Person”

-Medicaid set up the program to help elderly adults transition from living in nursing homes, back to living their own homes.
+Medicaid set up this program to help elderly adults transition from living in nursing homes, back to their own homes.

-Programs will pay for the things that are necessary for the participants to be able to live safely, and independently, in their own homes again.
+Programs will pay for the items and modifications, which are necessary for the participants to be able to live safely, and independently, in their own homes again.

-Remodeling parts of the home to make things safer and easier, improved lighting, build ramps etc, or just providing the basic DME, are all part of and paid for by the program.
+Remodeling parts of the home to make things safer and easier, improved lighting, building ramps etc., or just providing the basic DME, are all part of and paid for by the program.

-What is the procedure for applying to Medicaid, state waivers and HBSC programs for DME coverage ?
+What is the procedure for applying to Medicaid, state waivers and HCBS programs for DME coverage ?

 – the doctor, or therapist, has to provide a medical justification letter, stating it is medically necessary